 Calling the TRS helpline to change security details

-If you cannot receive access codes because the registered telephone number has changed, a call is usually needed.
+If you cannot receive access codes because the registered telephone number has changed, a phone call is usually needed.
 The TRS helpline for this specific scenario is 0300 123 1072.

 When to send a letter and what to include